espruino/EspruinoTools/README.md

 # Connect to Espruino on the specified port, act as a terminal
 espruino -p /dev/ttyACM0

+# Connect to the first device found with 'Puck' in the name (eg. a Puck.js via Bluetooth)
+espruino -d puck

 # Write a program to Espruino (IF Espruino is the only serial port reported)
 espruino myprogram.js